divergentti/Micropython-for-ESP32/esp32-oled-mhz19b-pms9103m-bme680/readme.md

 - PMS9103M PM2.5 Laser Dust Particle Sensor Module Detects PM2S-3 Indoor Gas Air Quality Detection PMS9003M Plantower For Purifier (11.71€)
 Total about: 39€

 Initial code.
 The particle sensor, CO2 sensor and BME680 seems to work, but I broke my last OLED display and need to wait for new to arrive.
+This was not true.
+If asynchronous display update has errors (like Nonetype), display is black.

-Command i2c.scan() finds the display, but backlight does not illuminate.
+Command i2c.scan() finds the display, but backlight did not illuminate due to error in the code.
 [60, 119]

 These scripts are used for I2C connected OLED display, BME680 temperature/rh/pressure/voc sensor